pz2105/cse15l-lab-reports/lab-report-5-week-10.md

 -Since this is an image, the actual result should be `[]`.
 Thus, the implementation provided is incorrect.
 ![Image](lab5-s2-3.png)
 ![Image](lab5-s2-4.png)
--As we can see, the provided java file did not take image into account, which is indicated by `!` that comes before `[`.
-In order to make this implementation behave correctly, we should add an if statement on each `[` to identify a potential image.
+-As we can see, the provided java file did not take image into account (note name of own implementation is `MarkdownParseOwn`), which is indicated by `!` that comes before `[`.
+In order to make this implementation behave correctly, we should add an if statement on each `[` to identify a potential image by checking the `!` between line 57 and 58.